salilc/EuroEDA/README.md

 When you have a look at the database, you will notice foreign keys for players and matches are the same as the original data sources.
 I have called those foreign keys "api_id".

+# **Data Analysis**:
+The Euro data set was analyzed into the following:
+1. EPL Winners table :
+2. Data Visualizations for the champions of top tier divisions :